sivaprasath-25017023/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ```
 /*
 Program to implement the linear regression using gradient descent.
-Developed by: Pragatheeshraaj D
+Developed by: Sivaprasath R
-RegisterNumber: 212224230199
+RegisterNumber: 25017023
 */
 import numpy as np
 import pandas as pd